About Beyond Ergo

 Her ground-breaking office ergonomics research resulted in her receiving the Dean’s Award in 2013 at The University of Queensland.

-Elizabeth delivers her evidence-based office ergonomics training to call centres, government agencies, solopreneurs and businesses across Australia.
+Elizabeth delivers her evidence-based office ergonomics and personal protective behaviour (PPB) training to call centres, government agencies, solopreneurs and businesses across Australia.

 Click here for our detailed Capability Statement in PDF format.
 Key Company Facts.
 Discover how to update office ergonomics training covering modern multi screens and mobile workforce, leading to decreased pain and absenteeism and increased productivity and staff engagement.